 HRW visit to Saloğlu, May 2005.

 Stockholm International Peace Research Institute (SIPRI), “Arms Transfers Database.”
 Recipient report for Azerbaijan for the period 1950–2011, generated on 15 May 2012.
 According to SIPRI, the Azerbaijani designation for the Lynx multiple rocket launchers are Dolu-1, Leysan, and Shimsek.

-Israel Military Industries, “Product Information Sheet: Extra Extended Range Artillery,” undated, p.
+The warhead types are listed in Israel Military Industries, “Product Information Sheet: Extra Extended Range Artillery,” undated, p.
 3.

 International Institute for Strategic Studies, The Military Balance 2011 (London: Routledge, 2011), p.
 88; and Colin King, ed., Jane’s Explosive Ordnance Disposal 2007–2008, CD-edition, 15 January 2008 (Surrey, UK: Jane’s Information Group Limited, 2008).